dms-vep/dms-vep-pipeline-3/README.md

 Your top-level repo also needs to have an appropriate `.gitignore` file that specifies which results to include and which not to include (we don't include them all or it would be too much to track).
 A template `.gitignore` file is at [test_example/.gitignore](test_example/.gitignore).

+## Re-running the pipeline without the FASTQ files
+The pipeline can perform the entire analysis starting with the FASTQ files holding the results of the PacBio sequencing (used to build the barcode-variant lookup table) and the Illumina sequencing (used to count the barcodes) to the final processed results.
+However, these FASTQ files are typically very large and so are **not** tracked in the GitHub repo but need to be stored somewhere else like on a computing cluster, either at the locations they were originally generated or (for secondary use) where they were downloaded from the NCB Sequence Read Archive (SRA).
+The locations of those files are specifed in the `pacbio_runs` and `barcode_runs` CSV files indicated in the `config.yaml`, and will be specific to the configuration of the computing cluster for which the pipeline is being run since the files are too large to store within a GitHub repo.

+However, for many re-use purposes, secondary users do not really need to re-process the FASTQ files are the barcode counting and barcode-variant lookup table construction are fairly simple, and secondary users may just be happy to use the lookup table and counts generated from prior processing of the FASTQ files.
+If you are using a repo where these counts and the barcode-variant lookup table are already computed and stored in the repo, you can then just start with those and avoid having to handle the FASTQ files at all.
+To do that, you set the following options in the configuration YAML (`config.yaml`) as follows:

+    prebuilt_variants: results/variants/codon_variants.csv  # use codon-variant table already in repo
+    prebuilt_geneseq: results/gene_sequence/codon.fasta  # use gene sequence already in repo
+    ...
+    use_precomputed_barcode_counts: false  # use barcode counts already in repo

+Then running the repo will no longer require any FASTQ files, and will juse utilize the precomputed variants and counts from those files stored in the repo.

 ## Setting up the pipeline as a submodule
 To add [dms-vep-pipeline-3](https://github.com/dms-vep/dms-vep-pipeline-3) as a [submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) in your repo (`<my_dms_repo>`), do as follows.